jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Node.js Implementation

-Here is an implementation that uses Express.js and SQLite.
+Here is an implementation of a web based authentication system that uses Express.js and SQLite.
 It implements salts and peppers as recommended.

 ```js
 import express from 'express'